joizel/owasp_korean/01_ConfigurationAndDeploymentManagementTesting/OTG-CONFIG-002.rst

 - Logs are kept for the time defined in the security policy, not more and not less.
 - Logs are compressed once rotated (this is a convenience, since it will mean that more logs will be stored for the same available disk space).
 - File system permission of rotated log files are the same (or stricter) that those of the log files itself.
-For example, web servers will need to write to the logs they use but they don't actually need to write to rotated logs, which means that the permissions of the files can be changed upon rotation to prevent the web server process from modifying these.
+For example, web servers will need to write to the logs they use but they don`t actually need to write to rotated logs, which means that the permissions of the files can be changed upon rotation to prevent the web server process from modifying these.
 Some servers might rotate logs when they reach a given size.
 If this happens, it must be ensured that an attacker cannot force logs to rotate in order to hide his tracks.

 |